-Rapid recovery requires a team-based, multi-disciplinary approach.
+Rapid recovery joint replacements require a team-based, multi-disciplinary approach.

 Dr Daevyd Rodda